defenseunicorns/uds-package-archivista/README.md

 This package is designed for use as part of a [UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory) bundle deployed on [UDS Core](https://github.com/defenseunicorns/uds-core).

+> Archivista is an open-source document management system that can be deployed on various platforms, offering features like easy installation, web-based maintenance, and scanner integration.
+It is a versatile solution for managing and storing documents efficiently.

 ## Prerequisites

 Archivista requires a Postgres database and S3 Compatible object storage.
 You can learn more about configuring these and other options in the [configuration documentation](./docs/configuration.md).